elenitskorda/AlleleFrenzy/README.md

     af_df <- do.call(rbind, af_list)

 ```
 >Once the simulation is complete, the data frames are combined and plotted using ggplot2.
 The output$minor_af_plot object is generated using renderPlot() function.
 The renderPlot() function takes a plot generation function (in this case, ggplot()) as its argument and generates a plot based on the output of that function.
 Specifically, the renderPlot() function is used to generate a plot of minor allele frequency changes over time, using the ggplot2 package which creates the plot.
-The plot is created based on a data frame called ''af_df'' .
-This data frame contains information on theMAF for each SNP over generations.
+The plot is created based on a data frame called ''af_df'' .This data frame contains information on theMAF for each SNP over generations.
 This can be described by this part:

 ```r
 # Plot minor allele frequency changes over time